rybalkinsd/atom/lecture03/presentation/PITCHME.md

 ```

 #HSLIDE
-### New dependency from "project common"
+### New dependency is configured in ext.libraries
-Now we want to add logging to our subproject.
+Now we want to add logging to our subproject lecture03.
+The library will be used in all the subprojects so it is configured in root **build.gradle**.
 There is **log4j** in our `ext.libraries`
 ```groovy
 ext.libraries = [